 Inca Trail 4 days to Machu Picchu

-There are only 500 permits available each day for the Inca Trail (including the guides, porters and cooks that will come with you for the 2 or 4 day trails).
+There are only 500 permits available each day for the Inca Trail ( 250 in covid times) (including the guides, porters and cooks that will come with you for the 2 or 4 day trails).
 Because of these new rules it’s highly recommended to book your Inca trail 60 to 90 days in advance (especially in high season).

 If you wish to book your Inca Trail you will need to pay the trek deposit in advance.
 Otherwise we will not be able to buy your trek permit.
 Once we have bought your permit for the Inca Trail it’s not possible to change the date of your departure or your passport number, so make sure these details are correct.
 At this moment it’s not allowed to climb the Wayna Picchu Mountain for persons that are on the Inca trail.

 How do you now if there is availability for the incatrail to Machu picchu?

 Well, it’s very easy, just select the month you want to travel in and you will see how many spaces are still available.
 The trail is regulated to 250 people each day.
 Support staff like guides and porters is also included into this allowance, so really only half of the 250 is for tourists.
 February Inca trail is always closed.

 Please notice that the Lares and Salkantay trail with Machu Picchu included are always possible as permits are not required. look here